1973–74 Toronto Toros season: Offseason

-The Nationals were moved to Toronto and sold to John F. Bassett, son of former Toronto Maple Leafs part owner John Bassett.
+The Nationals were moved to Toronto and sold to John F. Bassett, son of former Toronto Maple Leafs part owner John W. H. Bassett.
 The new owner renamed team the Toros, as its short for Toronto, and it is also a Spanish bull.
 To attract attention, Bassett signed 18-year-old Toronto Marlboros star Wayne Dillon, and former Maple Leafs defenseman Carl Brewer to anchor the blueline.
 The Toros also thought they had a deal to sign Maple Leafs star player Darryl Sittler to a five-year, $1 million contract, however, Sittler decided to return to the Leafs.

 The Toros originally planned to move the team into a renovated CNE Coliseum, while Bill Ballard, the son of Maple Leafs owner Harold Ballard and was running Maple Leaf Gardens due to his father being in prison, was opposed of the renovation and wanted the team to play in the Gardens.
 The Toros decided to spend the season at Varsity Arena, which seated 4,860 fans.

 As the Ottawa Nationals the previous season, the team finished in fourth place in the Eastern Division with a 35-39-4 record, losing to the New England Whalers in the first round of the playoffs.

 Regular season

 The first game for the Toros was played on October 7, 1973, at Varsity Arena, with Toronto tying the Chicago Cougars 4-4.
-The Toros would get off to a sluggish start, going 0-2-2 in their first four games before defeating the Los Angeles Sharks 3-0 on the road.
+The Toros got off to a sluggish start, going 0-2-2 in their first four games before defeating the Los Angeles Sharks 3-0 on the road.
 The team continued to slump, and through their first twelve games, sat with a record of 2-7-3.
-Toronto would break out of their slump though, and post a record of 17-11-0 in their next 28 games to go over the .500 for the first time.
-The Toros would keep up their great play, and end the season in second place in the Eastern Division, with a 41-33-4 record, earning 86 points, which was a twelve-point improvement over the previous season.
+Toronto broke out of their slump though, and posted a record of 17-11-0 in their next 28 games to go over the .500 for the first time.
+The Toros kept up their great play, and ended the season in second place in the Eastern Division, with a 41-33-4 record, earning 86 points, which was a twelve-point improvement over the previous season.
 Head coach Billy Harris won the Howard Baldwin Trophy, presented to the Coach of the Year.

 Offensively, Toronto was led by Wayne Carleton, who finished with a team high 37 goals and 92 points and finished sixth in league scoring.
 Gavin Kirk had another solid season, earning 68 points in 78 games, while rookie Wayne Dillon earned 65 points in 71 games.
 The defense was led by Brian Gibbons, who had 35 points, while Carl Brewer chipped in with 25 points.
 Rick Cunningham led the Toros with 88 penalty minutes.

 In goal, Gilles Gratton had the majority of playing time, winning 26 games while posting a GAA of 3.53, along with two shutouts.
 Les Binkley backed him up, winning 14 games with a team best 3.27 GAA, and a shutout.